 Henry Fonda (1905–1982)

-Henry Fonda’s career spanned five decades, during which he became known for his portrayals of morally upright and earnest characters.
-His performances in films such as “The Grapes of Wrath” and “12 Angry Men” highlighted his ability to convey integrity and compassion.
-Fonda’s understated yet powerful acting style made him a beloved figure in American cinema.
+Henry Fonda’s career spanned five decades, and he became known for his portrayals of morally upright and earnest characters.
+His performances in films such as “The Grapes of Wrath” and “Angry Men” highlighted his ability to convey integrity and compassion.
+Fonda’s understated yet powerful acting style made him a beloved figure in American theater.

 Cary Grant (1904–1986)

 Cary Grant epitomized the suave, debonair leading man with his easy charm and impeccable comedic timing.
-Starring in classics like “North by Northwest” and “Bringing Up Baby,” Grant’s on-screen persona was both sophisticated and endearing.
-His versatility allowed him to excel in both romantic comedies and thrillers, making him one of Hollywood’s most enduring icons.
+Starring in classics like “North by Northwest” and “Bringing Up Baby,” Grant’s on-screen persona was sophisticated and endearing.
+His versatility allowed him to excel in romantic comedies and thrillers, making him one of Hollywood’s most enduring icons.

 James Stewart (1908–1997)